bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 **Resize the disk**

+.. note:: Disk resizing is not available for machines with active snapshots.

-.. note:: This action is available to data disks created on the base of disk offerings with a custom disk size.
+This action is available to data disks created on the base of disk offerings with a custom disk size.
 Disk offerings with custom disk size can be created by Root Administrators only.

 Selecting "Resize the disk" option in the Actions list you are able to enlarge the disk size.